 Kidney Cancer Facts

 Kidney cancer is a type of cancer that starts in the kidneys.
-It is among the ten most common cancers in both men and women.
-The risk is higher in men than in women.
-Kidney cancer is uncommon in people younger than age 45; it occurs most often in people 55 and older.
+It is among the 10 most common cancers in both men and women.
+Men are at higher risk.
+Kidney cancer is uncommon in people younger than 45; it occurs most often in people 55 or older.

 While the rate of people being diagnosed with kidney cancer has been slowly rising since the 1970s, the death rate has been slowly declining since the 1990s.
-The American Cancer Society estimates approximately 64,770 new cases and about 13,570 deaths from kidney cancer in the United States in 2012.
+In recent years, the American Cancer Society has estimated there were approximately 64,000 new cases and about 14,000 deaths from kidney cancer annually in the United States.

 Prognosis (chance of recovery) and treatment options depend on a number of factors, including:

 - The type of kidney cancer you have

-- Stage of the cancer (size, location, and extent of tumor(s))
+- The stage of the cancer (size, location, and extent of tumors)

 There are more treatment options available for patients with kidney cancer than ever before.
-While the most common treatment is still surgery, many new targeted therapies have recently been FDA-approved.
-Patients at Seattle Cancer Care Alliance (SCCA) also have access to clinical studies of investigational treatment options being evaluated here and across the country.
+While the most common treatment is still surgery, many new targeted therapies have recently been approved by the U.S. Food and Drug Administration.
+Patients at SCCA also have access to clinical studies of investigational treatment options being evaluated here and across the country

 To understand kidney cancer, it helps to have a basic knowledge of the kidneys.

 Your kidneys are a pair of organs that lie in the back of your abdomen.
 Each kidney is about the size of a fist.
-They are part of the urinary tract; they make urine by removing waste and extra water from your blood.
+These organs are part of the urinary tract; they make urine by removing waste and extra water from your blood.
 Your kidneys also make substances to help control blood pressure and to make red blood cells.

 At the top of each kidney is an adrenal gland.
-A layer of fatty tissue and an outer fibrous tissue surrounds the kidney and adrenal gland.
-See diagram to the right (source: National Cancer Institute Allan Hoofring-Illustrator).
+A layer of fatty tissue and an outer fibrous tissue surround the kidney and adrenal gland. (source: National Cancer Institute Allan Hoofring-Illustrator).

-While kidneys are important, you actually need less than one complete kidney to function and some people, who do not have any working kidneys, survive with the help of dialysis—a specially designed machine that filters blood just like a kidney.
+While kidneys are important, you actually need less than one complete kidney to function.
+Some people who do not have any working kidneys survive with the help of dialysis—using a specially designed machine that filters blood just like a kidney.